Static electricity can touch off refueling fires at gas stations.

-Static electricity is the cause of an increase in gas station refueling fires.
+Static electricity has not definitively been identified as the cause of a number of gas station refueling fires.

 [Collected on the Internet, 2002]

 Bob Renkes of Petroleum Equipment Institute is working on a campaign to try and make people aware of fires as a result of “static” at gas pumps.
 His company has researched

 150 casesof these fires.
 His results were very surprising:

 1) Out of 150 cases, almost all of them were women.